Krabby127/csci-3753-schedmark/report.md

 the testing.
 It is also capable of generating a unique filename based on its PID (process id) which became useful in the benchmarking process.
-It is important to note that the default blocksize is 1024 bytes and the total amount of data transfered is 100 blocks by default.
+It is important to note that the default blocksize is 1024 bytes and the total amount of data transferred is 100 blocks by default.

 The final mode of usage tested was a mix between IO and CPU heavy processes.
 To accomplish this the `primes` library and `prime` program were modified to allow